-Objective 5: Provide a wide range of housing options.
-Attract new residents to the City by providing a full range of quality housing opportunities that meet the housing needs of all demographic groups including but not limited to singles, couples, first time home buyers, families and the elderly Priority/ Goal(s) Action Items Lead Timeframe Zoning Action Items Z.5.1.
-Consider ordinance changes to permit limited size attached accessory dwelling units with singlefamily homes.
+Objectiv Objective 5: Provide a wide range of housing options.
+Attract new residents to the City by providing a full range of quality housing opportunities that meet the housing needs of all demographic groups including but not limited to singles, couples, first time home buyers, families and the elderly Goal(s) Action Items Lead Priority/ Timeframe Zoning A action Items Z.5.1.
+Consider ordinance changes to permit limited size attached accessory dwelling units with single-family homes.
 Z.5.2.
 Consider ordinance changes to permit smaller single-family homes and expanded opportunities for attached single-family homes.
-Z.5.3.
+1, 2 Z.5.3.
 Consider ordinance amendments that encourage residential uses in mixed use developments.
-1, 2 Z.5.4.
+1, 2 2.5.4.
 Enable residents to age in place by enabling development of active adult housing in a variety of styles, including single-family homes and mixed use development.
 Work to complement these developments with entertainment and community recreation opportunities.
 Z.5.5.
 Encourage younger residents to remain (or return) by providing housing options within walking distance of shopping, dining, entertainment, recreation, and employment.
-Advocacy Action Items A.5.1.
+Advocac y Action Items A.5.1.
 Consider policies and programs to make housing more accessible to the elderly and mobility challenged individuals.
-A.5.2.Continue to research and implement programs to promote the development of innovative housing Ongoing styles including lofts and mixed use developments that serve residents of all ages.
-1, 2 A.5.3.
-Continue to provide and improve alternative methods of transportation to serve residential areas.
+1, 2 A.5.2.Continue to research and implement programs to promote the development of innovative housing styles including lofts and mixed use developments that serve residents of all ages.
+Ongoing 1, 2 A.5.3.Continue to provide and improve alternative methods of transportation to serve residential areas.
 Ongoing A.5.4.Develop policies and programs to facilitate the development of new public and private senior housing facilities to meet the needs of the City's expanding elderly population.